devbysamcloudy/Summative-Lab-Full-Auth-Flask-Backend--Productivity-App/Readme.md

 Server runs at `http://127.0.0.1:5000`

+---

 ## Authentication Flow

-1. Create an account via `POST /signup`
+1. Register an account via `POST /signup`
-2. Log in via `POST /login` to receive a JWT token
+2. Log in via `POST /login` — you will receive a JWT `access_token`
-3. Include the token in all protected requests:
+3. Copy the token and include it in all protected requests:

 ```
 Authorization: Bearer <your_token>
 ```

+---

 ## API Endpoints

 ### Auth Routes

+---

 **Register**

 ```
 POST /signup
 ```

+Request body:

 ```json
 {